Does Sun Exposure Make Acne Scars Worse?

 The Essential Information

-Study 1: Performed on rabbits - showed that UV light decreased scar size.
+Study 1: Performed on rabbits - showed that UV light decreased scar size

-Study 2: Performed on humans - showed that UV radiation increased scar size.
+Study 2: Performed on humans - showed that UV radiation increased scar size

 As you can see, results are conflicting.
 But since it is far better to study human skin, we should give much more weight to the second study.

 The Bottom Line: Dermatologists recommend that you protect your skin from the sun to reduce scarring, and I back them up.
-From what we can tell from the science so far, which is admittedly meek, if you have acne and are prone to scarring, it is safest to limit your sun exposure.
+From what we can tell from the science so far, which is admittedly weak, if you have acne and are prone to scarring, it is safest to limit your sun exposure.

-Researchers estimate that as many as 95% of people who have had acne have at least some measure of scarring.1,2 Despite how common these scars are, scientists do not know much about how ultraviolet (UV) radiation from the sun influences scarring.3
+As many as 95% of people who have had acne have at least some measure of scarring.1,2 Despite how common these scars are, scientists do not know much about how ultraviolet (UV) radiation from the sun influences scarring.3

 The Animal Study